-The Workgroup utilized the following process to identify potential IRWM and Regional Board collaborative opportunities to achieve mutual IRWM/Regional Board goals:
+The Workgroup utilized the following process to identify potential IRWM and San Diego Water Board collaborative opportunities to achieve mutual IRWM/San Diego Water Board goals:

-- 1. Identify potential issues of mutual interest to the IRWM Program and Regional Board. - 2.
-Prioritize the potential issues of interest to identify issues with strong and broad Workgroup support and identify desired outcomes for IRWM/Regional Board collaboration. - 3.
+- 1. Identify potential issues of mutual interest to the IRWM Program and San Diego Water Board. - 2.
+Prioritize the potential issues of interest to identify issues with strong and broad Workgroup support and identify desired outcomes for IRWM/San Diego Water Board collaboration. - 3.
 Identify IRWM Program assets and identifying potential collaborative measures that could be undertaken to achieve the desired outcomes.

-The Workgroup utilized five facilitated workshops to identify, assess, and prioritize issues of common IRWM and Regional board interest.
-Through this process, the Workgroup identified the following desired outcomes for IRWM/Regional Board collaboration.
+The Workgroup utilized five facilitated workshops to identify, assess, and prioritize issues of common IRWM and San Diego Water Board interest.
+Through this process, the Workgroup identified the following desired outcomes for IRWM/San Diego Water Board collaboration.